GauSim/nestjs-typeorm/blog/text.md

 }
 ```

-now we can run `npm run start:dev` to start our api server, on start it should pick up the config from the configService what then will connect typeORM to our database.
+Like this we can run `npm run start:dev` to start our API-server,
+that on start it should pick up the config from the configService
+what then will connect typeORM to our database - sweet!

 ## Define your data model entities.